Product Performance Metrics and KPIs All Startups Should Track

 14 min read

 Startups need to track a range of metrics and KPIs (Key Performance Indicators) in order to measure progress and assess what is and isn't working.
 The most important KPIs for a startup will vary depending on the business goals.
-On this page, we go over the main metrics and KPIs that are worth tracking for startups.
+On this page, we go over the key metrics for product management and KPIs that are worth tracking for startups.

 Your startup is hitting the road.
 This journey will have bumps, tight turns, steep hills, and unpredictable hazards.
 You can surely be proud of yourself as you've managed to crank up your startup's engine and get its wheels in motion.
 But this isn't just a road trip, it's a race.
 Other competitor products are moving along this route too.